namila007/Text-File-Analyzer/README.md

 # Text-File-Analyzer
-you can analyze h=the word count/char count and visualized it in histogram
+you can analyze the word count/char count and visualized it in histogram